 More on golfers elbow:

-Golfers elbow or medial epicondylitis is an injury similar to tennis elbow but affecting the inside of the elbow instead.
-Golfers elbow is more common in golfers and throwers and is sometimes known as throwers elbow.
+Golfers elbow or medial epicondylitis is an injury similar to tennis elbow but causing pain on the inside of the elbow instead.
+It is sometimes known as throwers elbow.

-The main symptoms of golfers elbow are pain on the bony bit on the inside of the elbow (called the medial epicondyle), particularly when gripping hard with the hand.
+The main symptoms are pain on the bony bit on the inside of the elbow called the medial epicondyle, particularly when gripping hard with the hand.
 There will be general weakness in the wrist.
-Golfers elbow symptoms are reproduced by bending the wrist palm downwards against resistance and resisting pronation or rotating the wrist inwards.
+Pain is reproduced by bending the wrist palm downwards against resistance and resisting pronation or rotating the wrist inwards.